DarioGT/viewform/README.rst

 Viewform code and html templates licensed under `LGPL <https://www.gnu.org/licenses/lgpl.html>`_

-Componets (bootstrap/foundation/jquery and etc) have own licenses.
+Components (bootstrap/foundation/jquery and etc) have own licenses.
 Referer to the source code for the details.